NikolaiT/incolumitas/content/Security/detecing-proxies.md

 And on the server side, I will let my TCP/IP latency measurement tool running.

-First I will test latencies with my own browser without using any proxy.
+First, I will test latencies with my own browser without using any proxy.

 Latencies recorded from the TCP/IP handshake: